daphne-eu/daphne/doc/development/ImplementBuiltinKernel.md

 ### Extending the Map Kernel with a new programming language

-The built-in map function leverages to core kernels:
+The built-in map function leverages two core kernels:

 1. ([Map Kernel](/src/runtime/local/kernels/Map.h)): This kernel is used to invoke DAPHNE's native `map` function.
 2. ([External Programming Language Map Kernel](/src/runtime/local/kernels/MapExternalPL.h)): This kernel is designed to invoke the map function from an external programming language.
 As of now, only Python is supported.

 Both of these can be called using the map() command.
-For a comprehensive list of built-in commands (see [Builtins](/doc/DaphneDSL/Builtins.md)).
+For a comprehensive list of built-in commands see [Builtins](/doc/DaphneDSL/Builtins.md).

 If you're looking to extend the functionality of the ([MapExternalPL](/src/runtime/local/kernels/MapExternalPL.h)) kernel to support other programming languages, follow these steps: